Ourblissfulnest

 miter cut

-Step 3: Prep Wood
+Step three: Prep Wood

 To prep the wood for stain use 80 grit sanding paper followed by 120 grit paper to create a smooth surface.